mehulagg/gitlab_test/doc/development/fe_guide/icons.md

 We manage our own Icon and Illustration library in the [`gitlab-svgs`](https://gitlab.com/gitlab-org/gitlab-svgs) repository.
 This repository is published on [npm](https://www.npmjs.com/package/@gitlab/svgs) and managed as a dependency via yarn.
-You can browse all available Icons and Illustrations [here](https://gitlab-org.gitlab.io/gitlab-svgs).
+You can browse all available [Icons and Illustrations](https://gitlab-org.gitlab.io/gitlab-svgs).
 To upgrade to a new version run `yarn upgrade @gitlab/svgs`.

 ## Icons